 SunEdison, Inc., the largest global renewable energy development company, announced it has signed solar power purchase agreements with 25 California elementary, middle, and high schools.
 SunEdison plans to install high-performance solar parking canopies at each of the campuses.
-By switching to solar, the schools expect to save more than $30 million on energy costs over the next 20 years.
+By switching to solar, the schools expect to save more than

 The five unified school districts saving money with the new solar systems are Dixon, Downey, Duarte, Livermore, and Newman Crows Landing.
 The districts signed 20-year power purchase agreements with SunEdison for more than 7.4 megawatts of solar, installed as parking canopies in each school’s parking lot.
 Solar parking canopies provide shade for parked cars while generating cost-effective, clean solar energy.